We run 8 week courses for individuals or businesses, mindful pathway days and talks to help you build the skills in meditation and mindful living.

 Mindful Pathway is a group of experienced meditation teachers who have worked together for a number of years.
 They all embrace the philosophy of Mindful Pathway and seek to offer comprehensive and non-judgemental teaching to empower others.
 You won’t find any big egos here but instead, knowledgeable, down to earth and compassionate people.

-Ruth Farenga is the Founder of Mindful Pathway and is a qualified Mindfulness Teacher and speaker.
+Ruth Farenga is the Founder of Mindful Pathway and is Mindfulness Trainer, Professional Coach & Speaker.

 Ruth’s values are openness, connection, trust, love and efficiency.
 She believes in empowering others and connecting with them so that they can achieve their own strengths and success strategies.

-Ruth’s Mindfulness training was completed through the ELK Health Foundation where she achieved her Diploma in Mindfulness Teaching to teach Mindfulness Based Cognitive Therapy (MBCT) in early 2015.
+Ruth’s Mindfulness training was completed through the National Colleges where she achieved her final Diploma in Mindfulness Teaching to teach Mindfulness Based Cognitive Therapy (MBCT) in May 2015.
 This was the culmination of 3 years of practice, teaching and assessment, and demonstrates a thorough ability to guide participants in the field.
-Ruth maintains ongoing professional training and retreats to continually develop herself as a teacher and is fortunate to work with the ELK-Health foundation that offers this wider support.
+Ruth maintains professional training with institutions such as Oxford Mindfulness Centre (part of Oxford University) as well as ongoing supervision.

-The ethos of Ruth’s mindfulness teaching is to guide participants along their lifelong journey while exploring the self, the world around us and developing practical, personal skills to live by.
+The ethos of Ruth’s mindfulness teaching and coaching is to guide people to find their own path that enables greater fulfillment while developing practical & personal skills to work & live by.